 Middle school students and teams may participate in any Career Development Event or Leadership Development Event.
-The top three middle school participants will be recognized in each division of an event.
+The top three middle school participants will be recognized.
 Middle school participants should designate during registration.

 Dress Code

 Participants are required to follow the North Carolina FFA Career Development Event Dress Code.
 Participants are allowed to wear long pants, an appropriate shirt with a collar or an appropriate high school or FFA T-shirt.